IIIF/api/source/api/presentation/2.0/index.md

 }
 {% endhighlight %}

-Each response _MUST_ have a `@context` property, and it _SHOULD_ appear as the very first key/value pair in the top-most object.
+The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair.
 This tells Linked Data processors how to interpret the information.
 The IIIF Presentation API context, below, _MUST_ occur exactly once per response, and be omitted from any embedded resources.
 For example, when embedding a sequence within a manifest, the sequence _MUST NOT_ have the `@context` field.

 {% highlight json %}
 {"@context": "http://iiif.io/api/presentation/{{ page.major }}/context.json"}